-- 1. Maintaining satisfactory performance on all Teacher Education Program requirements. - Meeting all criteria for student teaching as described in the Professional Portfolio Guide, Teacher Education Handbook, K.S.A.
+- Maintaining satisfactory performance on all Teacher Education Program requirements.
+(GPA 2.75, meeting the minimum scores on field experience evaluations, and updating candidate portfolio with required documentation). - Meeting all criteria for student teaching as described in the Professional Portfolio Guide, Teacher Education Handbook, K.S.A.
 72-5213 Certification of Health for School Personnel requirements, and other School of Education publications.